EliBlazek/words_from_robinson_crusoe_twitter_bot/README.md

 * Python > 3.6
 * Tweepy
 * Twitter developer account
-* A machine that runs Linux (for cron).

 Fill in your API keys

-File runs as a cron process - currenty on WSL on my dev machine, I will later migrate it to RPi Mini.
+Currenty it runs as a process on Windows task scheduler, lol.

 ## Sources used while making this:
 * https://team-coder.com/twitter-bot-with-python/